jhlee-789/Building_Energy_Prediction_ML/README.md

 </p>
 As above figure illustrates, we developed five supervised learning models, i) Linear Regression (LR), ii) Decision Tree (DT), iii) Neural Network (NN),  iv) Random Forest (RF).
 We developed 4 different models because we couldn’t predict which model would show the best performance for the given dataset.
 Further, the K-fold cross-validation was used to reduce bias (CV=10).
 The cross-validation reduces variance dramatically as most of the data are used in the validation set.
-Additionally, as Equation (1) shows, we utilized the mean square error (MSE) as a performance indicator since it reliably measures the accuracy of supervised ML model outcomes.
+Additionally, we utilized the mean square error (MSE) as a performance indicator since it reliably measures the accuracy of supervised ML model outcomes.

 #### 4. Result
 <p align="center">